 Polyester refers to a textile or fabric that is made from polyester fibers and yarns.
 It is a short form for a man-made polymer called polyethylene terephthalate (PET).
 Polyester is manufactured by mixing terephthalic acid and ethylene glycol.

 History of Polyester

 Polyester was first invented in the year 1941 by British chemists John Rex Whinfield and James Tennant Dickson.
 Polyester because quite popular in the 1970s because it was extremely advertised as a miracle fiber that can be worn continuously for 68 days without the need for ironing and will still look good and presentable.
-It was used to make the shiny and plastic looking suits that were popular in the 70’s.
+It was used to make the shiny and coastal and marine recycled plastic textiles looking suits that were popular in the 70’s.
 Due to this polyester was known as an uncomfortable and cheap fabric and has lots of controversy surrounding it.

 Uses of Polyester

 Many people buy Polyester High Tenacity Yarn because of its many uses.
 Polyester yarns can be used in the fashion industry, fleeces, sportswear, footwear, making of coats, sewing threads, and beddings like sleeping bags, duvet covers, and sheets.
 Polyester is also used for filling duvets because of its insulating properties and in making textiles, upholstery and soft furnishings.
 Industrial polyester fibers are used to make seat belts, conveyor belt fabrics, and plastic reinforcements.